sezzle/sezzle-magento2/DEVELOPERS.md

 --opensearch-timeout=15 \
 --backend-frontname=admin
 ```
+ - Should result in `[SUCCESS]: Magento installation complete.`

 `php -d memory_limit=-1 bin/magento sampledata:deploy`
 When prompted for credentials, use `Magento 2 Keys` in 1Password
+When prompted to store credentials, say `Y`
+ - Should result in `Sample data modules have been added via composer.`

 ```
 php -d memory_limit=-1 bin/magento module:disable Magento_TwoFactorAuth Magento_AdminAdobeImsTwoFactorAuth